rishab0902/Snake-game/readme.md

 [![MasterHead](https://github.com/rishab0902/Snake-game/blob/master/Markdown/mdend.jpg?raw=true)](https://username.github.io)
 ## About this game
 - This is a GUI snake game built in java
+- This is a **Maven Project**
 - This game is build by using Java AWT,Java Swing
-- This includes Two class
+- This includes Two Packages
+  - snake: This is runner package having Main class
-  - Main Class : runner class of this game and includes frame setups
+    - Main :- runner class of this game and includes frame setups
+  - gameplay: This package has Gameplay class
-  - Gameplay Class : this class has all the methods and functions and all the implementations
+    - Gameplay :-this class has all the methods and functions and all the implementations